- Are you looking for alternative strategies in responding to alcohol and substance abusers and addicts on tribal lands?

 - Agreement that approved team member will attend the required training in its entirety

 - Agreement that all team members will complete the pre-training webinars including pre-and-post test.

 - Agreement to complete the pre-training homework sheets.

-Jurisdictions that are unable or unwilling to fully participate in THWCPI may forfeit their eligibility for future NDCI-BJA training events.
+Jurisdictions that are unable or unwilling to fully participate in DCPI may forfeit their eligibility for future NDCI-BJA training events.

 There are no costs associated with the training.
-However, each team is required to provide local training space to host two 2-day trainings, at no cost to NDCI.
-NDCI requests that the training site have a projector and screen.
+However, each team is required to provide local training space to host the 3-day training, at no cost to NDCI.
+NDCI requests that the training site have an LCD projector and screen.
 If unable to provide a projector and screen, this will not preclude your team from receiving the training.
 Each approved jurisdiction is requested to provide to NDCI staff a hotel recommendation near the training site.

-For further information regarding the THWCPI application process and training program, please contact us:
+For further information regarding THWCPI application process and training program, please contact us: